IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/elasticsearch/README.md

 6. Create your database service.

       The database can be created from the command line using the `ibmcloud resource service-instance-create` command.
 This takes a service instance name, a service name, plan name and location.
-For example, if we wished to create a database service named "example-psql" and we wanted it to be a "databases-for-postgresql" deployment on the standard plan running in the us-south region, the command would look like this:
+For example, if we wished to create a database service named "example-elasticsearch" and we wanted it to be a "databases-for-elasticsearch" deployment on the standard plan running in the us-south region, the command would look like this:

       ```shell
-      ibmcloud resource service-instance-create example-psql databases-for-postgresql standard us-south
+      ibmcloud resource service-instance-create example-elasticsearch databases-for-elasticsearch standard us-south
       ```
       Remember the database service instance name.